 Freedom Tower was built in the Mediterranean Revival style in 1925 when it housed the offices of the Miami News & Metropolis.
 It is said that it was inspired by the Giralda Tower in Seville, Spain.
 The cupola tower contained a beacon light to shine over the Miami Bay, which would have served the practical purpose of acting as a lighthouse while symbolically announcing the enlightenment brought by the Miami News & Metropolis to the rest of the world.

-When the newspaper went out of business over 30 years later, the building lay vacant for some time.
-When the Castro regime came to power and political refugees flooded South Florida looking for a new start, the tower was taken over by the U.S. government to provide services to the immigrants.
+When the newspaper went out of business more than 30 years later, the building lay vacant for some time.
+Then the Castro regime came to power and political refugees flooded South Florida looking for a new start.
+At this time, the tower was taken over by the U.S. government to provide services to Cuban immigrants.
 It contained in-processing services, basic medical and dental services, records on relatives already in the U.S., and relief aid for those starting a new life with nothing to their name.

 Falling Into Disrepair

-When its services for refugees were no longer necessary, Freedom Tower was closed down in the mid-70s.
-After being bought and sold many times in the coming years, the building fell further and further into disrepair.
+When its services for refugees were no longer necessary, the Freedom Tower was closed down in the mid-70s.
+After being bought and sold many times in the following years, the building fell further and further into disrepair.
 While many of the beautiful architectural elements remained, vagrants using the tower as a shelter had transformed the tower from a thing of beauty to a wasteland of broken windows, graffiti, and filth.
 Worse yet, it became apparent that the building was rotting away and was structurally unsound.

 An unwise investment, there seemed to be no one willing to take on the restoration project here.